jacopoRodeschini/Statistica-1/README.md

 ### How to Install RStudio (ubuntu OS)
 Early developers preferred to run R via the command line console, succeeded by those who prefer an integrated development environment (IDE) like RStudio.
 Rstudio is available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using a web browser.

-To install Rstudio, go to the [downolad page](https://www.rstudio.com/products/rstudio/download/#download) and select correct version of IDE.
+To install Rstudio, go to the [downolad page](https://www.rstudio.com/products/rstudio/download/#download) and select the correct version of IDE.

 ```
 # Download the RStudio Packages